2021 Permaculture Technology Jamboree

 Instructor

-James is an author and lecturer on topics such as self-reliance, true sustainability, building off-grid energy systems and mortgage-free housing.
-He has been dubbed "The King of Scrounge."
+James is an author/lecturer on topics such as self-reliance, true sustainability, building off-grid energy systems and mortgage-free housing.
+He has had numerous articles published; his book "The High Art and Subtle Science of Scrounging, 2nd ed." is currently available and he is presently writing several other books.
+He has been dubbed "The King of Scrounge".
+Jim has taught energy, solar certification and electronics as an adjunct professor at three colleges.
+He has also worked as a Community Energy Educator in 10 northern New York counties.
+He also brought skills to Kandahar, Afghanistan where he worked as a civilian contractor with the US Army's 10th Mountain Brigade teaching appropriate technologies to the US and Afghan armies as well as the local civilian population.
 Jim lives with his wife, Krista, in their round, cordwood and papercrete home on the property where they have established an off-grid intentional community.
 He is an EMT and an adjunct professor at SUNY Jefferson where he teaches the NABCEP Solar Installers course.

 Mike Haasl